nehalineogi/azure-cross-solution-network-architectures/apim/README-appgw.md

 ## Azure API Management (APIM) Internal Mode with Application Gateway

  APIM can be deployed in various modes.
-APIM in Internal Mode is accessible via private IP (172.16.6.9).
-APIM in Internal Mode can be deployed in conjunction with Application gateway for external access.
-This architecture diagram shows APIM in Internal Mode with Application gateway and Custom domains for APIM endpoints.
+APIM in internal mode is accessible via private IP (172.16.6.9) only.
+APIM in internal mode can be deployed in conjunction with Azure Application Gateway for external access.
+This architecture diagram shows APIM in Internal Mode with Application gateway and custom domains for APIM endpoints.

 ## Reference Architecture